 Only use hot water, never any soap, detergent or other cleaning products.
 These can be extremely harmful to your fish and should always be avoided.

-If there’s any bark left on your driftwood, it’s best to remove it, as this is a prime location for insects to hide.
+If there’s any bark left on, it’s best to remove it, as this is a prime location for insects to hide.

 You should also sand down any sharp edges that could harm your fish.

 Cleaning it in this way will get off any superficial dirt, but there’s still more to be done before it’s safe to go in your tank.

 It’s imperative you properly sterilize your piece of aquarium driftwood before you even consider putting it into your aquarium.
 It’s during this process that you’ll get rid of the majority of bacteria, so it’s not optional.